KellyVance/vocabularies/EA Projects and Activities.md

 EA Programs/Pathways/Projects
-These are projects and multi-activity processes that include EA specific functions such as assessments and accreditation Projects may nest and be related to other projects. e.g a process of Study may from part of CPD
+These are projects and multi-activity processes that include EA specific functions such as assessments and accreditation Projects may nest and be related to other projects. e.g a process of Study may form part of CPD

 Awards
 Assessments